Bernalillo County Education Grant!

 Engaging Others in Treatment

-Based in the concepts of the Community Reinforcement and Family Training (CRAFT) approach, this 2-hour class will introduce approaches for working with unmotivated individuals in drug abuse treatment by engaging concerned significant others (Meyers, Miller, Hill, & Tonigan, 1999).
+Presented by the founder of the Community Reinforcement Approach and Family Training (CRAFT) and based in the concepts of the CRAFT approach, this 2-hour class will introduce ways for working with unmotivated individuals in drug abuse treatment by engaging concerned significant others (Meyers, Miller, Hill, & Tonigan, 1999).
 Supported by extensive peer-reviewed research, the CRAFT concepts introduced are evidence based skills that teach families to optimize their impact while avoiding confrontation or detachment (Roozen, de Waart, van der Kroft, 2010).
+This class is appropriate for both providers and concerned significant others in learning how to best support those with substance use issues.